-The best time to visit Ecuador is in late spring (April and May) and early autumn (late August through September) when the humidity isn't quite so high.
-Ecuador's wet season runs from October to May, with the dry summer season from June to September.
+The best time to visit Ecuador is in late spring (April and May) and early autumn (late August through September), when the humidity isn't quite so high.
+Ecuador's wet season runs from October to May, and the dry summer season from June to September.

-The waters around the Galapagos get cool and choppy from around September.
-However, temperatures stay mild into early autumn.
-Ecuador's climate, which varies according to region, is fairly mild throughout the year, but travellers should note that during the high season (December to January and June to August) prices are noticeably higher and accommodation fills up quickly.
+The waters around the Galapagos get cool and choppy from around September, though temperatures stay mild into early autumn.
+Ecuador's climate varies according to region, but is fairly mild throughout the year.
+Travellers should note that prices are noticeably higher and accommodation fills up quickly during the high season (December to January and June to August).

 Read more on Ecuador's Climate and Weather.